Root Awakening

 They didn’t look in.

 They wouldn’t have seen anything, from the outside.
 Two middle-aged men on adjacent barstools with empty kava shells and a notebook between them.
-The particular stillness of people who have said the thing and don’t need to say it again.
+The stillness of people who have said the thing and don’t need to say it again.

-He had always known where the door was.
+He always knew where the door was.

 Nothing was.